Read our update on the EU’s preparations for a no-deal departure of the UK:

 The negotiation process

-The Commission was appointed as the Union negotiator who will negotiate on behalf of the 27.
+The European Commission was appointed as the European Union’s negotiator who will negotiate on behalf of the 27.
 The Commission nominated Michel Barnier as chief negotiator.
 It will report back to leaders and to the Council throughout the negotiation and will also keep the European Parliament “closely and regularly informed”.
 The Commission’s aim will be to ensure a maximum level of transparency throughout the negotiations.

 At a Special European Council on 29 April 2017, the EU27 leaders unanimously adopted guidelines for the Brexit talks ahead.
 These define the framework for negotiations and set out the overall EU positions and principles.